labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 We associate an IVOM or a SIGI-HMM region with a RGP if these regions overlap over at least 50% of the smallest one.
 Those regions are called SIGIVOM regions.

-GC deviation is also computed.
+GC percent deviation is also computed.

 The graphical interfaces associated with this tool combined with the comparative genomic context available in MaGe are useful to explore in detail the predicted regions.
 Consensus regions between comparative and compositional results can be viewed and explored.